alphagov/content-store/doc/content_item_fields.md

  - storing: content items being sent to the content store.
  - retrieving: content items being retrieved from the content store.
- - notifying: Messages notifying listeners about changes to content items.

 Examples of content items as sent to the content store can be found in [`input_examples`](input_examples/).
 Examples of content items being retrieved